 This section includes a Condensed Statement of Net Position.
-This statement includes information on all the assets and liabilities of the county, with the difference between assets and liabilities reported as Net Position.
+This statement contains information about all of the assets and deferred inflows, and liabilities and deferred outflows of the county, with the difference between assets and deferred outflows, and liabilities and deferred inflows reported as Net Position.